luapsake/EZGripper/README.md

 # EZGripper

+The luapsake/EZGripper is a development branch and not the official branch.
+This branch has the following differences:
+- All EZGripper meshes and URDF reflect the latest injection molded gripper (the primary benefit of this branch)
+- It works through ROS Melodic.
+It has issues on ROS Noetic.
+- The directory structure has been updated to include a bit more hierarchy to support Gazebo
+- ezgripper_driver should be ignored - do not use
+-

 These are the EZGripper ROS drivers.
 If you are not using ROS, use https://github.com/SAKErobotics/SAKErobotics

 ## Install the EZGripper ROS Driver (Indigo or Kinetic)